The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Agentic RL: The model capability perspective

 \subsection{Planning}

-Planning, the deliberation over a sequence of actions to achieve a goal, constitutes a cornerstone of artificial intelligence, demanding complex reasoning, world knowledge, and adaptability \cite{newell1958elements}.
-While initial efforts leveraged the innate capabilities of LLMs through prompting-based methods~\cite{planning2024xu} (\textit{e.g.}, ReAct~\citep{yao2023reactsynergizingreasoningacting}), these approaches lacked a mechanism for adaptation through experience.
-RL has emerged as a powerful paradigm to address this gap, enabling agents to refine their planning strategies by learning from environmental feedback.
+Planning, the deliberation over a sequence of actions to achieve a goal, constitutes a cornerstone of artificial intelligence, demanding complex reasoning, world knowledge, and adaptability~\citep{newell1958elements}. \xhyub{Initial efforts leveraged the innate capabilities of LLMs through prompting-based methods~\citep{planning2024xu, yao2023reactsynergizingreasoningacting}.
+For example, Modular Agentic Planner (MAP)~\citep{webb2025braininspired} introduces a brain-inspired, modular architecture that decomposes planning into specialized LLM modules for conflict monitoring, state evaluation, and coordination.
+However, these approaches lacked a mechanism for adaptation through experience~\citep{wei2025plangenllms}.} RL has emerged as a powerful paradigm to address this gap, enabling agents to refine their planning strategies by learning from environmental feedback.
 The integration of RL into agent planning manifests in two distinct paradigms, distinguished by whether RL functions as an \textbf{external guide} to a structured planning process or as an \textbf{internal driver} that directly evolves the LLM's intrinsic planning policy, which we will detail below.